Financial-Times/treecreeper/CONTRIBUTING.md

   name: ...
 ```

-Note that we don't need to specify `hasMany` for any relationship that can only ever point at one record: it defaults to `false`, bt you can add it if you want to for clarity.
+Note that we don't need to specify `hasMany` for any relationship that can only ever point at one record: it defaults to `false`, but you can add it if you want to for clarity.

 ## You're probably not finished yet